NCEAS/morpho/README.txt

 Version History
 -------------------------------
 ***
+Version 1.10.0 includes support for EML 2.1.1.
+	Existing older EML documents can still be reviewed, but they must be upgraded before any modifications can be made.
+	TODO: Editing language translations for crucial metadata fields
+***
 Version 1.9.0 is a significant update to 1.8.0 with new features and bug fixes.
 	Multi-lingual support has been added in this release, and language packs for English, Spanish, Portuguese, French, Japanese, and Chinese are included.